 RJ: When I was a kid I was always interested in the science of cooking — measuring, mixing, and turning liquids into solids.
 But, as I got older I started to think about food differently.
 I began to see the impact it can have on body, mind and overall health, and I was inspired to learn more about nutrition and to share what I learned with the people around me.

 Q: What Accomplishments Are You Most Proud Of?

 KT: I started my career in oncology researching nutrition's impact on patients who were at risk of malnutrition.
 Many people don't know that one in two adults are malnourished or at risk of being malnourished when admitted to the hospital.
 It's a proud accomplishment knowing our work in this area has led to the improvement of nutrition care protocols in hospitals to help patients maintain the strength and energy needed to manage their illness and treatments.

 RJ: Diabetes has long been a passion area for me - and whether you are newly diagnosed or living with diabetes, nutrition is critical for management of the disease.
-I'm most proud of my involvement in providing diabetes education and developing nutrition products that people turn to help manage their blood sugar spikes and satisfy hunger.
+I'm most proud of my involvement in developing diabetes nutrition products like Glucerna® that people turn to help manage their blood sugar spikes and satisfy hunger.

 Q: What Is The Best Thing About Your Job As A Dietitian?